 "As is the case with winning brands, they know their target audience inside out.
 They know who they are talking to and where to find them.
 They understand their needs and wants; on a deeper, behavioural level.
 Make a list of your most important customers, stakeholders, networks, societies, communities and understand what would it take to influence them."

-One group of influencers is not mentioned here and that is those ahead of you in your organisation and your field.
+One group of influencers is not mentioned here and that is those ahead of you in your organization and your field.
 This is particularly pertinent if you’re ambitious to join leadership.

 The move from manager to leader is a pivotal one.
 It usually demands tactical adjustments to your personal brand, so you are perceived as a potential leader.
 Instead of keeping the show on the road, you can inspire others to do so and put your focus on leading them to new frontiers.